December 10, 2010

 The final question that must be resolved is whether, because State Agency has a general counsel, the general counsel is effectively representing the agency on all matters, merely by virtue of being in the continuous employ of the agency, thus preventing all communications with the State Agency’s public officials and employees on all subjects.
 The Comments described above suggest that this is not the intent of the Rule.
 In addition, the Comments to the Rule expressly recognize that lawyers with an “independent justification” may communicate with a represented party.

-Florida Ethics Opinion 78-4 also addresses this issue
+Florida Ethics Opinion 78-4 also addresses this issue.
+The Professional Ethics Committee addressed two questions:

 (1) When is a party sufficiently “represented by a lawyer” to require application of DR 7-104(A)(1) so as to prohibit communication with the party and, in specific, must litigation have commenced for the DR to apply?
 (2) Where a potential suit or pending suit involves a corporation, who in the corporate structure is considered to be a “party” within the meaning of the (Rule)?